bagder/daniel.haxx.se/about.md

 I started at Mozilla the first days of January 2014, in the networking team.
 HTTP, FTP, DNS, cookies, caching, sockets etc. All day at work.
-And then all night with curl.
+And then all night on curl.
 Mozilla even allowed me to spend a part of my work time on curl stuff.
-Mozilla has no office in Sweden, this meant I could work full time from home.
+Mozilla had no office in Sweden, this meant I could work full time from home.
+(I have not returned to working in an office since.)

 ## RFC 7540